justynath/read-and-grow/README.md

 Here are the details of the resolved bugs:

 **Bug #001**
-- **Description**: White space under the background image despite seting background-image to cover.
+- **Description**: White space under the background image despite setting background-image to cover
-- **Resolution**: I added display flex to the main sectiona and set it as c.
+- **Resolution**: I added display: flex to the main section and set the direction to column
-- **Impact**: The user feels reassured that the form is the only item on the page, no information is missing.
+- **Impact**: The user feels reassured that the form is the only item on the page; no information is missing

 **Bug #002**
 - **Description**: Blue space under the main image when viewing on larger screens
-- **Resolution**: I set the height of the image to 100% (previously I set the div that the image was contained in to 100%)
+- **Resolution**: I set the height of the image to 100% (previously, I set the div that the image was contained in to 100%)
-- **Impact**: The home page looks esthetically pleasing, the image covers the whole section.
+- **Impact**:  The home page looks aesthetically pleasing; the image covers the whole section

 **Bug #003**
-- **Description**: The textarea in the form has different width to the other input fields.
-I originally used rows and colums to defive the size.
+- **Description**: The textarea in the form has a different width than the other input fields.
+I originally used rows and columns to define the size
-- **Resolution**: I used the same css styling for both input fields and textarea.
-Then added th eheight in a separete syntax declaration
+- **Resolution**: I used the same CSS styling for both input fields and textarea.
+Then added the height in a separate syntax declaration
-- **Impact**: It helps the user to understand the form
+- **Impact**: It helps the user understand the form

 ### Validator Testing

 **HTML**

-Code has been validated with the official [W3C validator](https://validator.w3.org/)
+Code has been validated with the official W3C validator.

 index.html
 ![validator-index](./assets/readme-assets/validator-index.png)